About Map Rando

 People & credits

-The following people contributed directly to the development of the randomizer, its web service, and/or the
+The following people contributed directly to the development of the randomizer, the web service, the

 - Game design: Maddo, kyleb